-IT HAS been 31 years since my name change.
+1990.
+That was the year of my name change.
 I was once named Marathon but I am now named Snickers.
 Opal Fruits, a close friend of mine, also went through an unnecessary name change and has been plagued with an inferiority complex ever since.
 I find myself in the same boat as Opal Fruits.
-I am bringing this matter to you, my honourable judge, so you can hear and sympathise with the frustration and confusion I have endured over the past 31 years.
+I am bringing this matter to you, my honourable judge, so you can hear and sympathise with the frustration and confusion I have endured since 1990.

 Firstly, everyone knew me as Marathon.
 I did not have any form of identity crisis when my name was Marathon.
-I was a successful bar of chocolate containing peanuts, caramel, nougat and chocolate.
-I made regular appearances on television commercials… honourable judge, you may recall seeing me during the 1970s and 1980s?
+I was a successful bar of chocolate containing peanuts, caramel and nougat.
+I made regular appearances on television commercials… honourable judge, do you recall seeing me during the 1970s and 1980s?
 I was associated with straplines like “comes up peanuts, slice after slice” and “Marathon really satisfies.”
 The public loved me and most importantly, I knew what I stood for – my identity was as solid as a concrete slab.

 I bring my case to you with the hope that you understand the pain and frustration I have endured for many years.
 In the words of pop artist Taylor Swift, I believe it’s time to shake it off; Snickers needs to go, and Marathon needs to come back!